An insight into the designer behind the menu boards on campus

 There really isn’t much planning ahead on her projects as she usually has no more than a week to produce a quick flyer or social media post for the dining halls.

-More recently, she’s worked on decorating the sneeze guards that have been installed as a result of COVID-19.
-Horejs explains that when given assignments like these, she also has to keep in mind how the design functions with the rest of the kitchen.
+More recently, she’s worked on decorating the sneeze guards that have been installed to mitigate infection from COVID-19.
+Horejs explains that when given assignments like these, she also must keep in mind how the design functions with the rest of the kitchen.

 Unfortunately, the pandemic resulted in Horejs being furloughed with Aramark foods.
 This led to her getting another gig, this time with KCommunications, a small communications firm in Chicago that offered her a virtual internship.